silverstripe/silverstripe-docsviewer/docs/en/index.md

 ## Setup

+### Enabling Search

+The module provides automatic search functionality via [Lucene Search](http://lucene.apache.org/java/docs/index.html).
+To enable search you need to add the following to your applications _config.php file:

+	DocumentationSearch::enable();

+After adding that line you will also need to build the indexes of the search.
+You can run the following from your webbrowser or via sake

+### Using a URL other than /dev/docs/

 By default, the documentation is available in `dev/docs`.
 If you want it to live on the webroot instead of a subfolder, add the following configuration to your `mysite/_config.php`: